What to Do First

 Not all new owners record the foreclosure deed right away.
 The foreclosure sale may be complete even if you cannot find the foreclosure deed at the Registry of Deeds.

-Contact MERS – They are a private company that tracks mortgage loans nationwide.
+They are a private company that tracks mortgage loans nationwide.
 They will probably know if the bank has hired a servicer to manage the foreclosure.
-Call toll-free: 888-679-6377, or visit: their website.
+Call toll-free: 888-679-6377, or visit online at MERS Servicer ID.

-Check Auction Listings –Some auctioneers have websites where they list upcoming and recently completed auctions.
-Try:
+Some auctioneers have websites where they list upcoming and recently completed auctions.
+Try these websites:

 The bank must also list auctions in print newspapers.
 Look for a notice in Banker and Tradesman and your local newspaper.